KevinBermudezC/qr-code-component/README.md

 ### Continued development

-I will try to learn a better way to understand those tools, and i will add frameworks.
+I'll try to learn a better way to understand those tools, and I'll add frameworks.

 ## Author